rahatlou/CMP/lec21/lec21.md

     - we will learn to use NumPy, pandas, matplotlib, scikit-learn
   - ROOT now has a python interface to do analysis
     - I/O of TTree and other ROOT objects
-  - python used as configuration language for all executables a large LHC experiemnts
+  - python used as configuration language for all executables a large LHC experiments
     - processing of data, calibration, alignment, high-level analysis
       - application in C++
       - configuration with python